 In 19th century slang, aggravators—or haggerawators as Charles Dickens called them—were lose locks of hair hanging over the forehead, like a kiss-curl or cowlick.
 At the time, it was fashionable for young men to grease aggravators down so that they lay flat against the skin.

 Your brainpan or braincase is your skull.
-Still used today in some dialects of English, brainpan is by far the oldest word on this list; its earliest known record dates from mid-8th century.
+Still used today in some dialects of English, brainpan is by far the oldest word on this list; it comes from Old English.

 Back when candles were made out of tallow (rendered beef grease) rather than wax, a person’s candle-mine was their own personal storehouse of fat—or, in other words, their belly.

 In 18th century slang, cat-sticks or trap-sticks were a skinny man’s long, bony legs.
-The term comes from the sticks used to play tip-cat, an old game in which players would hit a short wooden bar called a “tip” into the air with a long tapering pole known as a “cat-stick.”
-The tip would be bounced up and then batted as far as possible, with the player propelling their tip the farthest being the winner.
+The term comes from the sticks used to play tip-cat, an old game in which players would hit a short wooden bar called a tip into the air with a long tapering pole known as a cat-stick.
+The tip would be bounced up and then batted as far as possible, with the player who propelled their tip the farthest being the winner.

 Clapper has been used as a slang name for the tongue since the 17th century, in the sense that a talkative person’s tongue constantly moves back and forth like the clapper inside a bell.